 If you have difficulty falling asleep, having a small snack before bedtime could help.
 Remember, don’t turn that small snack into a large meal though, or your digestive system will be working too hard to sleep.
 A whole-grain bowl of cereal with almond milk or a few seed crackers topped with almond butter, flaxseed, or chia seeds should hit the spot.

-While you should avoid having too many fluids too close to bedtime, you can also try including chamomile tea or Poosh’s Pink Moon Milk Collagen Latte, which is packed with magnesium and melatonin to help you sleep.
-These key ingredients can help reduce anxiety and bring on a sense of calm, which is exactly how you want to feel at bedtime.
+While you should avoid having too many fluids too close to bedtime, you can also try including chamomile tea.
+This tea can help reduce anxiety and bring on a sense of calm, which is exactly how you want to feel at bedtime.